kind2-mc/kind2/doc/usr/content/9_other/2_contract_semantics.md

 Kind 2 follows this defensive approach.
-If a mode is missing, or a requirement is more restrictive than it should be then Kind 2 will detect the modes that are not exhaustive, provide a counterexample and stop.
+If a mode is missing, or a requirement is more restrictive than it should be then Kind 2 will detect the modes that are not exhaustive and provide a counterexample.

 This defensive approach is not as constraining as it first appears.
 If one wants to leave some situation unspecified on purpose,